bondy-io/bondy/doc/guides/architecture/db_architecture.md

   return.
 - **Fold** — applying an event to the projection through the table's CRDT module; the only place operation semantics execute.
-- **Applied frontier** — per instance, per origin: the highest contiguously folded seq.
+- **Applied frontier** — per instance, per origin: the highest folded seq, advanced once the projection write is durable.
+It reads as a contiguous prefix because of what feeds it: locally minted seqs are contiguous by construction, and the replication fold holds a remote origin's events behind a gap rather than folding past it.
 - **Watermark** — per instance: the compaction bound; history at or below it may be truncated from the MST.
 - **Catalogue** — the provisioning layer that turns table declarations